surifirstpin/biplus_documentation/docs/SQL Runner.md

 SQL Runner can create a derived view from the query build at the same time you can use this view in model section. the dialects used for creating a derived view should be same as in SQL runner.

-To get started with derived view, Click on List icon and Select Create Derived View.
+To get started with derived view, Click on list icon and select Create Derived View.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/51255d3dbab14ac3607ff6091c095452be43d238/images/derived%201.png)